-When conflicts have simmered or emerged our school community has created supports and spaces for reflection to address the feelings and concerns that have been raised.
+When conflicts have simmered or emerged our school community has required supports and spaces for reflection to address the feelings and concerns that have been raised.
 In addition, as a school of social work, we have also worked to support the integration of these issues into our courses and programs so we can equip our graduates to do work consonant with social work values and ethics.
-Determining how to respond to emerging issues in responsible ways affected our ability to proceed with some of our plans but also led to some innovative and important new directions.
+Determining how to respond to here and now issues in responsible ways affected our ability to proceed with some of our plans.

-Year Three Data Collection and Evaluation
+Year Two Data Collection and Evaluation

-Our plan touches on every aspect of our school; therefore, our data collection was dependent on gathering information from many different offices within our school.
+Our plan touches on every aspect of our school; therefore our data collection was dependent on gathering information from many different offices within our school.
 The DEI office has collected data from our meetings with students, faculty, staff and administrators as part of our work.
 We have collected student enrollment data, data on staff and faculty hiring processes, committee reports, evaluations of staff and faculty workshops, student town hall data, and student financial aid data in evaluating progress on action items.
+As stated above, the School strategic planning data and reports were also incorporated into our evaluation and planning.